Bruce Lourie, Co-author of 'Slow Death by Rubber Duck' is the keynote speaker at the 42ndAnnual WEAO Technical Symposium and OPCEA Exhibition

-OPCEA hosts a tradeshow with over 100 member companies demonstrating the newest in wastewater and stormwater equipment.
-The trade show combined with the various technical seminars and presentations help the uninitiated in their understanding of the importance that wastewater management has on every Ontarians daily life; and provide the latest in science and technology that aid wastewater managers in undertaking their jobs successfully.
+OPCEA hosts a tradeshow with over 115 member companies demonstrating the newest in wastewater and storm water equipment.
+The trade show combined with the various technical seminars and presentations help the uninitiated in their understanding of the importance of wastewater management on the daily life of every Ontarian.
+The trade show provides the latest in science and technology that aid wastewater managers in undertaking their jobs successfully.

-Water for People (WFP) is WEAO's charity of choice.
-WFP supports water and wastewater initiatives in developing countries.
-Be sure to participate in the lively WFP activities during the conference.
+Water for People Canada (WFPC) is WEAO's charity of choice.
+WFPC supports water and wastewater initiatives in developing countries.
+Be sure to participate in the charity draw during the conference as well as their fundraising event featuring the Honeyrunners at Arizona's B-Bar & Grill, 215 Carlingview Drive, minutes away from the DoubleTree by Hilton, Dixon Road, the Conference hotel.